gblpedia/katacoda-scenarios/primehub-v3/intro.md

 + From step 1 to step 3, we will set up a PrimeHub-ready Kubernetes.
 + In step 4, we will install PrimeHub CE.
-+ In the final step, we will launch a JupyterHub on PrimeHub.
++ In the final step, we will launch a Jupyter Notebook on PrimeHub.
 + Grab a cup of coffee and start the scenario.

 **Tips**: just clicking the code-blocks in each step, the code will be executed in terminal or copied without any typing.